 This is often the biggest challenge you will face when leading a meeting.
 Anytime you get a group of competent, capable, intelligent people in one room, those people will have their own ideas.
 As a result, people with their own agendas and those with strong opinions will speak up, making the meeting seem like a field full of wild stallions running amok.
 You can effectively keep meetings on track by:

-- Clearly stating and defining the agenda, item by item, including the objectives of each item.
+- Clearly state and define the agenda, item by item, including the objectives of each item.

-- Putting time limits on each item, and honoring the limit when time is up.
+- Put time limits on each item, and honoring the limit when time is up.

-- If more discussion is needed, deciding and agreeing on the time and place to do that.
+- If more discussion is needed, decide and agree on the time and place to do that.
 (Task force?
 Another general meeting?
 Email?
 Other?)

-- Following up to ensure that the agenda and outcomes are achieved.
+- Follow up to ensure that the agenda and outcomes are achieved.